open-source-labs/Reactime/README.md

 Reactime works in tandem with the React Developer Tools to access a React application's Fiber tree; under the hood, Reactime traverses the Fiber tree through the React Developer Tool's global hook, pulling all relevant information needed to display to the developer

-### ❓ <b>There is a black screen instead of the Reactime extension</b>

-Try refreshing the application you want to test and refresh the DevTools by clicking the right mouse button “Reload frame”.

 ### ❓ <b>I found a bug in Reactime</b>

 Reactime is an open-source project, and we'd love to hear from you about